maxcodk/PaladinLibramSwap/readme.txt

 First install this: https://github.com/pepopo978/nampower Addon for paladins.
-Swaps librams without breaking GCD.
+Swaps librams without triggering GCD.
+You press one button - you equip libram and use spell in one gcd
 1) Removes salva if you have righteous fury buff(includes https://github.com/maxcodk/PalSalvaRemover)
 2) CastEquipByName(spellname,itemName)
 /run CastEquipByName("Holy Shield","Libram of the Dreamguard") - you can use any libram and spell in this function